apache/apisix/lua/apisix/plugins/limit-req.md

 }'
 ```

-The limit count plugin has been disabled now.
+The limit req plugin has been disabled now.
 It works for other plugins.